grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 * [ ] _They rendezvous with the Gnat, who left the depot after them; Shakes tells them that the authority sub wrecked the depot, and knows they are carrying war contraband._
 	* Remember: the Gnat has to mate with the _Prospect_ from underneath.

+* [ ] Shakes tells them about the modifications he made to the Gnat to make it much louder.
+	* that is unique for a submarine
+	* [ ] he tells them he also got a pigeon for communicating with the Gnat
+		* (See pigeon conversation notes in todos)

 ### --- (on the surface in a storm; wave porn)